 - You’ll see random purchases made on your account using your payment information.
 Usually, a hacker will take advantage of their victims’ accounts and will do anything to get something of value from the account they hacked.

 - If they hacked your email, you might get random worried messages from your friends asking if you’re ok.
 Hackers will send phishing emails to your loved ones pretending to be you, stating that you’re in danger and need money to be rescued.
-Once they click the link to send money, malware gets installed on their devices and steals their personal information, and all their money gets stolen.
+Once they click the phishing link to send money, malware gets installed on their phones and steals their personal information, and all their money gets stolen.

 - If they stole your identity from your online accounts, the hackers might be able to open new financial accounts using your name.
 They know the information that they need to confirm it’s you and apply for every single credit card they can under your name, which is called identity fraud.
 They can also hack into your bank accounts this way to steal your funds.